-Nadia: Okay.
+The Pasta Queen: Okay.
 So my number one tip is to save pasta water.

-Nadia: So what it does really, and I’m going to explain it really, really simple, because I don’t want to be like an encyclopedia.
+The Pasta Queen: So what it does really, and I’m going to explain it really, really simple, because I don’t want to be like an encyclopedia.
 But the thing is that when you cook the pasta, the pasta is made out of wheat and wheat has starch in it.
 Starch is like a glue.
 All it does is as it’s cooking towards the end, the starch is being released into the water.
 And that’s why the water goes a little bit pale.
 You see it, it goes a little bit opaque, especially if you’re using a really good quality pasta, even better.
 It releases even more starch.

 Renee: Can we sidetrack there for a moment?
 Forgive me for interrupting, but what are the brands that you like best?

 The Pasta Queen: The number one brand that I love is Gentile.
 You can find it in the US.
 I’ve been able to find it in specialty stores and a franchise called The Fresh Market.
 They have a few hundred locations here in the US.
 They’re not as popular as Whole Foods, but you can find good pasta at Whole Foods too.
 Slow dried at low temperature and used pasta made with bronze dies.

 David: Bronze dies.
 Yeah.